Disney anthology television series: The Magical World of Disney (1988–1990)

-In early 1988, NBC decided to renew its association with Disney after it had cut ties to the anthology series seven years earlier; NBC brought the series, now named The Magical World of Disney, to serve as the lead-in of its Sunday lineup in September 1988.
+In early 1988, NBC decided to renew its association with Disney after it had canceled the original anthology series seven years earlier; NBC reacquired the series, now named The Magical World of Disney, to serve as the lead-in of its Sunday lineup in September 1988.
 As the program had done during its last season as The Disney Sunday Movie, The Magical World of Disney ran for one hour, airing at 7:00 p.m.
 Eastern Time; Michael Eisner also returned as its host.
 During this period, the show attempted to reintroduce the rotating format the show started out with in 1954.
-It also introduced new versions of Walt-era movies and TV shows such as The Absent-Minded Professor, a reboot of Davy Crockett, and the musical Polly, which was based on the book Pollyanna by Eleanor H. Porter and the Walt Disney's 1960 film adaptation of it.
-New television animation came in the form of Super DuckTales—a compilation of an arc from Disney's syndicated animated series DuckTales—as an Easter special on March 26, 1989; another DuckTales special, A DuckTales Valentine, aired on February 11, 1990.
+It also introduced new versions of Walt Disney-era movies and television shows such as The Absent-Minded Professor, a reboot of Davy Crockett, and the musical Polly, which was based on the book Pollyanna by Eleanor H. Porter and the Walt Disney's 1960 film adaptation of it.
+New television animation came in the form of Super DuckTales (a compilation of an arc from Disney's syndicated animated series DuckTales) as an Easter special on March 26, 1989; another DuckTales special, A DuckTales Valentine, aired on February 11, 1990.

-In the 1989–1990 season, during which Disney was negotiating with Jim Henson to buy the Muppets, they aired two Muppet specials; one of them was The Muppets at Walt Disney World, which turned out to be Henson's last Muppet special.
-He died May 16, 1990, 10 days after the special aired, and Disney only acquired the Muppets more than a decade later.
+In the 1989–1990 season, during which Disney was negotiating with Jim Henson to acquire the Muppets, they aired two Muppet specials; one of them was The Muppets at Walt Disney World, which turned out to be Henson's last Muppet special.
+He died on May 16, 1990, ten days after the special aired, and Disney only acquired the Muppets more than a decade later.

-After two seasons experiencing the same lackluster ratings as it had accrued during the end of its initial NBC run and its subsequent runs on CBS and ABC, Disney elected to end the broadcast television run of The Magical World of Disney and began airing the anthology on the Disney Channel – in the same time slot it had been airing for the past decade – starting in September 1990, expanding back to a two-hour format.
+After two seasons experiencing low ratings as it had accrued during the end of its initial NBC run and its subsequent runs on CBS and ABC, Disney elected to end the broadcast television run of The Magical World of Disney and began airing the anthology on the Disney Channel in the same time slot it had been airing for the previous few years, starting in September 1990, expanding back to a two-hour format.
 Since the Disney Channel operated as a premium channel at the time, films presented on the series were presented without commercial interruption.
-The Magical World of Disney originally aired on the cable channel as a weekly Sunday-only program for its first 5½ years; but in December 1996, as part of the first phase of a programming revamp that culminated in its formal conversion into a commercial-free basic cable channel in April 1997, the Disney Channel expanded the Magical World brand to encompass its Monday through Saturday primetime film block, maintaining its 7:00 p.m.
+The Magical World of Disney originally aired on the cable channel as a weekly Sunday-only program for its first five years; but in December 1996, as part of the first phase of a programming revamp that culminated in its formal conversion into a commercial-free basic cable channel in April 1997, the Disney Channel expanded the Magical World brand to encompass its Monday through Saturday primetime film block, maintaining its 7:00 p.m.
 Eastern time slot.